 In 1985 The Residential Centres Program was launched providing two apartments (6 beds) supervised independent living program for homeless unemployed youth.
 From this initiative the Supportive Apartment Living Transition (SALT) Program was developed serving 15 young adults (male and female) 16-21 years of age.

-The Inn of Windsor has been in existence for over 42 years and is a Provincially funded Not for Profit Organization supported under the Ministry of Children and Youth Services.
+The Inn of Windsor has been in existence for over 50 years and is a Provincially funded Not for Profit Organization supported under the Ministry of Children, Community and Social Services.
 Today The Inn of Windsor provides two programs to meet the needs of adolescents and young adults ages 13 up to age 21 years.

 DIRECTOR 1 – 1968 – 1994 - Irene Girard